Are you a parent, teacher or student with thoughts about the changes?

 "Who would get the credit for the achievement of the eight-year-old boy who has suddenly switched on to reading?
 The new entrant teacher who instilled the basic knowledge of books, or the Kapa Haka teacher who instilled a sense of identity and a reason to come to school?''

-Secondary Principals Council head Allan Vester said he didn't think performance pay was the way to address teacher performance.
+Secondary Principals Councils chairman Allan Vester said he didn't believe performance pay for teachers would address low achievement in students.

-Green Party education spokeswoman Catherine Delahunty said research for the Treasury, based on the Christchurch Health and Development Study, found that children did better in smaller classes.
+Green Party education spokeswoman Catherine Delahunty said evidence did not support the rise in class sizes, and children did better in smaller classes.

-Teachers must meet set standards of knowledge, skills and practice to qualify for pay rises, rather than being awarded automatic annual increases.
+South Australian teachers would have to meet set standards of knowledge, skills and practice to qualify for pay rises, rather than being awarded automatic pay rises per year of teaching.